keithalewis/xlllapack/README.md

-Clone (or fork and clone) [xlllapack](https://github.com/keithalewis/xlllapack), set the build configuration to `Debug` and either `Win32` or `x64` depending on whether you installed 32 or 64-bit Excel.
+Clone (or fork and clone) [xlllapack](https://github.com/keithalewis/xlllapack), set the build configuration to `Debug` and either `Win32` or `x64` depending on whether you have 32 or 64-bit Excel.
 Pressing `F5` should build the add-in and start Excel with the add-in loaded.
 Use Ctrl-O to browse for example spreadsheets.